Mokinz/montessori_skills_report/README.md

 # montessori_skills_report
- GUI program that allows user to create multiple skills summary report .xls spreadsheets by using MS Word.
+ GUI program that allows user to create multiple skills summary report from .xls data spreadsheets by using MS Word.